HicResearch/TREEHOOSE/doc/deployment/Step3-CreateDataLake.md

 |LFDatabaseName|Lake Formation database name that will be created|*No default - must be specified*|

 - [ ] Confirm the stack status is "CREATE_COMPLETE"

+Tip: If you are adding data to the bucket you may need to enforce encryption (`aws s3 cp --sse aws:kms`) or the action may be rejected.